AMI-tv

-AMI-tv is a Canadian, English-language, digital cable specialty channel owned by the non-profit organization Accessible Media.
-AMI-tv broadcasts a selection of general entertainment programming with accommodations for those who are visually or hearing impaired, with audio descriptions on the primary audio track and closed captioning available across all programming.
+AMI-tv is a Canadian, English-language, digital cable specialty channel.
+Owned by Accessible Media Inc. (AMI), it primarily broadcasts programming relating to accessibility and disabilities.
+All programming is broadcast with accommodations for those who are visually or hearing impaired, offering described video (DV) on the primary audio track, and closed captioning.

-It was launched on January 29, 2009 by a consortium of Canwest, Accesible Media and Bell Media.
-Later on, Shaw Media acquired Canwest's shares of AMI-tv in 2010 while the latter acquired Bell's shares in 2011 when Bell Canada gained 100% control of its channels.
-Accessible Media became the sole owner of AMI-tv in 2016 following Corus Entertainment's acquisition of Shaw Media.
-From that point on, AMI-tv airs some its selected original programming alongside imported programming from other properties.

-Along with acquired content, AMI-tv also broadcasts original series on accessibility- and disability-related topics, and has occasionally broadcast simulcasts of news and sporting events in its open described video format.
+It was launched on January 29, 2009, as The Accessible Channel (TAC), by the National Broadcast Reading Service (now AMI), the non-profit organization that operates the radio reading service VoicePrint (now AMI-audio).
+Initially, most of AMI-tv's programming consisted of programming sublicensed from other Canadian broadcasters and broadcast in its "open" format, including entertainment programs, and special news and sports broadcasts.
+By the 2020s, the bulk of AMI-tv's programs have been original productions, including factual, reality, and entertainment programming with themes relating to accessibility and disability.

 AMI-tv is licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) as a discretionary "must-carry" service; it must be carried on the lowest level of service by all licensed digital cable, satellite television, and IPTV providers in Canada.
 On December 16, 2014, AMI launched a French-language version of the network, AMI-télé, under a second Category A licence.